nus-cs2103/website-base/admin/tp-expectations.md

 <div tags="m--cs2103">

 * **Tip: Divide the components of the product among team members**.
 Notwithstanding the above, you are still recommended to divide the components of the product among team members so that each team member is _in charge_ of one or more components.
-While others will be modifying those components as necessary for the features they are implementing, your role as the _in charge_ of a component is to guide others modifying that component %%(reason: you are supposed to be the most knowledgeable about that component)%% and protect that component from degrading %%e.g., you can review others' changes to your component and suggest possible changes%%.
+While others will be modifying those components to fit their features, your role as the _in charge_ of a component is to guide others modifying that component %%(reason: you are supposed to be the most knowledgeable about that component)%% and protect that component from degrading %%e.g., you can review others' changes to your component and suggest possible changes%%.
 </div>